mulby/edx-documentation/en_us/students/source/SFD_prerequisites.rst

   :width: 500
   :alt: About page with Prerequisites section circled

-You can enroll in the course even if you haven't taken the prerequisite course.
-The course appears on your Student Dashboard.
-However, you cannot access course content.
+It is possible to enroll in the course even if you haven't taken the prerequisite course.
+When you enroll in the course, the course appears on your Student Dashboard.
+However, you cannot click or select the course to access the course content.
 Below the name of the course, you can see the name of the prerequisite course, as well as a link to that course.

 .. image:: /Images/PRQ_StDash.png
   :width: 500